-31. Any student may withdraw permanently from their programme of study at any point in the year.
+31. Any student may withdraw from their programme of study at any point in the year.
 Students may be excluded for reasons outlined within the procedure for Withdrawal and Exclusion from Studies:

-www.ed.ac.uk/files/atoms/files/withdrawal exclusion from study.pdf
+www.ed.ac.uk/files/atoms/files/withdrawal_exclusion_from_study.pdf